bobbrowning/sudsjs/README.md

 * An administration page.
 * List / search / sort tables
-* List / Edit / Detete rows.
+* List / Edit / Delete rows.
 * An extended permission system
+* Some basic functions to get you off the ground.
+The test data includes a useable contact management system and web site content management system.

-SUDS Express is new and is in beta testing.
+SUDSjs is new and is in beta testing.
 The software plus test data only takes a few minutes to set up on your Linux system.

 # Setup of the SUDS system plus test data.